 5. Listen to some music

-Some of you may find studying in silence works best for you, but for me, I need a little background noise to block out the distractions around me.
+Some of you may find studying in silence works best for you, while others may need a little background noise to block out distractions.
 Select a soundtrack for your study that helps you concentrate, with a mixture of mood boosting tracks and songs that are a little more mellow and calming.
 You’ll find lots of readymade study playlists on streaming services, or you could start with our Library Spotify playlists.

 6. Switch off your devices

-I’m sure many of us will recognise our mobile phone as a significant source of distraction and cause of many unproductive minutes.
+Many of us will recognise our mobile phone as a significant source of distraction and cause of many unproductive minutes.
 Switch off your mobile phone, log out of social media accounts on your study device and turn off the TV.
 This will help you create designated study time as well as space.
 It will also be a step towards introducing breaks in your study routine.

 7. Take breaks